priolo/jon-doc/docs/1-why.md

 sidebar_position: 1
 ---

 > Yet another React library!
-Don't you programmers have anything better to do?

 We need to [separate the concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)!
 In react you usually use the [STATE PATTERN](https://refactoring.guru/design-patterns/state)